oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ![Click label](images/click-label.png " ")

 c.
-Check both label boxes 'insurance card' and 'health insurance card'
+Check label box 'insurance card'

 d.
 Click ‘Save & next’ when finished and repeat this process for all images